SriRamya27/Tulu-based-algorithmic-language-model/README.md

-# Natural Language Learning by Bots using Audio Text based limited Dataset for Tulu
+# Tulu based algorithmic model
 ## Our project aims to solve the following problems:

 1. Creating a basic form of the three-source model.